Trilarion/imperialism-remake/documentation/definition/diplomacy.rst

 * Costs $300 to establish
 * Allows to improve relations by trade and removes the trade penalty (20% reduces incomes from trades between these two nations)
-* After prolonged war (6 turns of noninterrupted war) it will be destroyed
+* After prolonged war (6 turns of non-interrupted war) it will be destroyed

 **Established Embassy**

 * Requires DR ≥ 10 and costs $1000 to establish
 * Allows to negotiate NAPs and Alliances and to improve relations by propaganda
 * Makes the diplomatic states of this nation visible
-* After prolonged war (8 turns of noninterrupted war) it will be destroyed
+* After prolonged war (8 turns of non-interrupted war) it will be destroyed

 **Non-Agression Pact**

 * Requires DR ≥ 40 and an established embassy
 * Allows an assured time of peace (at least 4 turns) and a compensation payment for immediate breaking later on.
 * During the first 4 turns a certain fond (both nations paying $250 each turn, totaling $2000) is build up.
 Can then be terminated immediately but then the whole fond is payed immediately to the aggrieved party.
 * Can canceled with a 4 turn delay after turn 4, the fond is then dissolved gradually (reverse to the build up).
 * If automatically canceled if DR falls below 35